AD-Archer/Be-in-real-philly/Philly History.md

 The station primarily serves SEPTA (Southeastern Pennsylvania Transportation Authority) regional rail lines, providing connections to suburban areas and other parts of Pennsylvania.
 It also offers access to Amtrak services and connections to the Philadelphia subway system.

-**City Hall**
-**Location** 1401 John F. Kennedy Blvd, Philadelphia, PA 19102 **Overview** Philadelphia City Hall, completed in 1901, is an iconic example of Second Empire architecture and remains one of the tallest masonry buildings in the United States.
-Designed by architect John McArthur Jr., the building features a striking clock tower topped by a statue of the city's founder, William Penn.

-City Hall serves as the seat of Philadelphia's government, housing the offices of the mayor, city council, and other municipal departments.
-The building is not only a functional government facility but also a historical landmark, reflecting the city's rich architectural heritage.

 **Liberty Bell Center**
 **Location**  526 Market Street, Philadelphia, PA 19106